Art-n-MathS/PlotToSat/README.md

-*Sentinel-1* class) can function autonomously for other applications and in the Github repository (\<<https://github.com/Art-n-MathS/PlotToSat>\>) there is a test-case for each class.
-[Only functions included in the associated test cases should be used, as other functions may not be thoroughly tested and may not behave as expected.]{.underline}
+*Sentinel-1* class) can function autonomously for other applications and in the Github repository (\<<https://github.com/Art-n-MathS/PlotToSat>\>) there is a test-case for each class. **Only functions included in the associated test cases should be used, as other functions may not be thoroughly tested and may not behave as expected.**

 The guide explains the User Interface of PlotToSat.
 For back-end information and image pre-processing steps, please refer to the